 This was one massive bench; I think the finished weight was around 450 KG!

 From there, off I went with the build.
 Cutting, sawing, sanding, and joining (not to mention a few pauses to confirm critical details like where should the draw vents be located).
-As the weight increased, the bench very much found ‘its spot’ in my workshop and didn’t get moved around much!
+As the weight increased, the bench found ‘its spot’ in my workshop and didn’t get moved around much!

 Though this was a massive and complex build that challenged the grey matter more than once, it was a pleasure to make, and I’ll admit to sitting on one of my work benches eating my lunch, just admiring the end result.